 Turn your hazard lights on.

 As soon as you notice your car is struggling, if it’s safe to do so, pull your car over to the side of the road.
-If you’ve broken down on a freeway, try and make it to an emergency stopping lane.
+In addition, if you’ve broken down on a freeway, try and make it to an emergency stopping lane.

 2. Make sure you can be seen by other road users

 Your hazards should already be on, but if they’re not – put them on now.
-Try to avoid parking on a corner of bend as your parked car must be visible to all nearby road users.
-If safe to leave your car once it’s on the side of the road, raise your bonnet to indicate to road users that your car has broken down.
-If you are unable to move your car, make sure you stay inside.
+Additionally, try to avoid parking on a corner of bend as your parked car must be visible to all nearby road users.
+Furthermore, if it is safe to leave your car once it’s on the side of the road, raise your bonnet to indicate to road users that your car broke down.
+Finally, if you are unable to move your car, make sure you stay inside.

 If you are in an emergency situation in a remote location, use a light coloured, large piece of clothing and place it on the roof of your car.
 Draw a large ‘X’ on the clothing so that it can be seen by an aircraft.
 This tells the pilot that you are stranded and your car has broken down.